jsmolucha/jsmolucha/README.md

 - Predictive modeling and forcasting of about 49.2 million data points
 - Small Mac OS application that allows more robust control over your onboard network interface
     - App would live in the menu bar on top of the screen and display a variety of network statistics based on user settings.
-- Chrome extension to track your packages that you order

 ## 🌱 I'm currently learning